BuckeyeSoftware/rex/doc/RENDER.md

 * Not everything was recorded
 * The vertex store contains a byte size that is not a multiple of the recorded stride
 * The `write_vertices` or `write_elements` functions are called with a size that is not a multiple of `sizeof(T)`.
+* The `write_vertices` or `write_elements` functions are called with a recorded type that is `k_static`.
+* The `write_elements` function was called but this buffer has element type `k_none`.
-* The `offset` of an attribute overlaps an existing attribute
+* An attribute overlaps an existing attribute.
-* The `offset` of an attribute exceeds the stride of a recorded vertex.
+* An attribute exceeds the recorded vertex stride.
 * An attempt was made to modify the buffer after it was initialized.

 #### Target
 Targets are essentially frame buffer objects.
-They can contain multiple attachments and they are where the contents of draw call happen on.
+They can contain multiple attachments.

 Before initializing a target you request certain requirements.
 Those requirements are requested with the following member functions: